Alice Frost: Early years

-Alice Dorothy Margaret Frost was born on August 1, 1910, in Minneapolis, Minnesota.
-She was the youngest of four children.
+Alice Dorothy Margaret Frost was born on August 1, 1910, in Minneapolis, Minnesota, the youngest of four children.

 Her father, Rev. John A. Frost, was a Swedish immigrant and served as a minister in the Lutheran church in Mora, Minnesota, and her mother was the church's organist.
 She attended high school in Mora and was active with the school's newspaper, glee club, drama society, and debate society.
 She enrolled at the University of Minnesota but had to drop out after her father's death.
-Later, she studied dramatics and voice for two years at the MacPhail School of Music in Minneapolis, Minnesota.

-Frost also worked in a department store's credit department.
+Later, she studied dramatics and voice for two years at the MacPhail School of Music in Minneapolis.
+She worked in a department store's credit department.

 Radio

 Frost debuted on radio at age 16 as a singer, participating in a duet with a friend on a Minneapolis station.
 By 1933, she was a member of the cast of The Criminal Court.

 In 1934, she was "one of the ghost voices during CBS-WABC's Forty-Five Minutes In Hollywood."
 She was an inaugural member of Orson Welles's Mercury Theatre, on radio and on the stage, and was one of his favorite actresses.

 An item in a 1939 newspaper noted Frost's "art of mimicry," saying "Alice is known to her friends as 'the girl of a hundred voices'"—a talent which originated from her childhood, when she heard ministers who visited her home "when they returned from their missions in far-off places like Siam, India or Japan...
 [T]he missionaries delighted in teaching the little girl their various Hindustani, Javanese or Far Eastern dialects."
 By 1938, she had already played "more than thirty different types of roles."
 An item in a 1937 newspaper reported: "It's nothing unusual for her to appear in as many as eight network shows in a week, each one calling for a different role.
 In quick succession, she has been a comedienne, a tragedian, an ingenue, a mother, a daughter and a witch!"

 In the 1930s, Frost was "hostess, secretary, heckler and general all-around actress each Sunday" on Stoopnagle and Budd.
 Late in that decade, she appeared regularly on Melody and Madness and Undercover Squad.

-In 1941, Frost starred in Are You a Missing Heir?.
+In 1941, Frost starred in Are You a Missing Heir?
 Her other roles as a regular cast member included those show in the table below.